weingaunity/iotb/doc/scripting.md

 ```
 res   = < default: "done", the content is returned to http response or caller thing >
+restype = <only in case of http action, default:"json", also possible "txt","html">
 timeout     = < used from init or tick caller to plan next tick event in seconds. value 0 deactivates tick calls >
 ```